KDE/digikam-doc/README.md

 ## The DocBook Format

 The documentation written in English use the [DocBook](https://en.wikipedia.org/wiki/DocBook) format.
-DocBook is based on XML and host contents by sections separated by Tags, similar than a simplified HTML.
+DocBook is based on XML and host contents by sections separated by tags, similar than a simplified HTML.
-It includes hierarchical paragraphes, use title to identify section, and can host screenshots in PNG format.
+It includes hierarchical paragraphes, use titles to identify sections, and can host screenshots in PNG format.
-DocBook can be processed and exported to other format as HTML and PDF for exemple.
+DocBook can be processed and exported to other format as HTML and PDF for example.

-Mostly of the documentation are full English text section written to describe the digiKam features, and are easy to create and maintain.
-A simple text editor with color syntaxing is enough to change a DocBook file.
+Mostly of the documentation are full English text section written to describe the digiKam features.
+There are easy to create and maintain.
+A simple text editor supporting colors syntax is enough to work on a DocBook file.

 If you want to lear more about this format, take a look to [this KDE tutorial](https://l10n.kde.org/docs/doc-primer/index.html)